datamate-rethink-it/seafile-admin-docs/docs/docker/concept.md

 - We provide a set of individual yml files and one .env file.
 - Each yml file defines commands for installing a specific component, such as the Seafile Server, web proxy (caddy), or an Office Editor.
 - An accompanying .env file manages environment variables to configure your setup.
-- Every configuration can be done in the .yml files.

 ## Layered structure

 Think of the .env file as a recipe for your setup and the yml files are like ingredients.

-!!! danger "Create copy for custom changes of the yml files"
+!!! danger "Create copy for custom changes of the yml-files"

-    Generally, there's no need to modify the YAML files.
-We provide updated YAML files with each new Seafile version.
+    **Generally, there's no need to modify the yml-files.** We provide updated yml-files with each new Seafile version that overwrite your existing yml-files.
 However, if you wish to make alterations, create a copy and name it something like `custom-...yml`.

-You can configure components in the .env file, determining which ones to install.
+You can configure components in the `.env` file, determining which ones to install.
 Start with essential components like Seafile Server and Caddy web proxy.

 Example in the .env file: